yaakovlom/tahara_calculator/README.md

 ## Authors and acknowledgment
 Based on the amazing [pyluach](https://github.com/simlist/pyluach) package that helps process Hebrew dates.

-I Thank 'ה for all the graces and good people He has placed in my way.
+I Thank 'ה for all the graces and the good people He placed in my way.

 ## licenses
 [MIT](https://choosealicense.com/licenses/mit/)